austinpoulton/million-song/README.md

 On the EECS infrastructure, maven builds *should* work.

 Please refer to the msd.xlsx for field definitions for the msd data.

+We rely on the following libraries
+* Scala NLP Breeze for matrix and vector operations (Spark ML relies on this for its matrix operations) *